 6330.2For pre-effective registration statements and post-effective amendments with annual financial statements more than nine months old, reconciliation is not required for an interim period where the issuer complies with and explicitly states compliance with IAS 34.
 Note: The annual statements must also be prepared using IFRS as issued by the IASB.
 [Instruction 4 to Item 8.A.5 of Form 20-F]

 6340.1One Time Accommodation:

-In a foreign private issuer's first year of reporting in IFRS, the registrant may file two years rather than three years of statements of income, changes in shareholders equity and cash flows prepared in accordance with IFRS as issued by the IASB, with appropriate related disclosure.
+In a foreign private issuer's first year of reporting in IFRS, the registrant may file two years rather than three years of statements of profit or loss and other comprehensive income, changes in shareholders equity and cash flows prepared in accordance with IFRS as issued by the IASB, with appropriate related disclosure.
 As a reminder, IFRS 1 requires an entity's first IFRS financial statements to include at least three statements of financial position.
 [General Instruction G(a) to Form 20-F] (Last updated: 12/31/2010)